Introduction

 Services are the core components of your application and are defined within the services section of your Compose file.
 Each service represents a container and is built from a Docker image or a build context.
 To define a service, follow these steps:

-3. (Optional) If you need to build a custom image, use the build key instead of the image key, and provide the build context (usually a path to your Dockerfile).
+buildkey instead of theimagekey, and provide the build context (usually a path to your Dockerfile). - (Optional) Use the

 Here's an example of a Compose file defining a web service, a Redis service, and a PostgreSQL service with interdependencies: